Walktober

 Norwich Historical Society.
 Oct.
 18, 2021.
 (Sean Flynn)

 As dusk approaches, stroll through one of Norwich’s oldest graveyards and hear colonial history and local ghostly legends.
 There will be four tours leaving at 6:20pm, 6:40pm, 7:00pm, and 7:20pm – each tour will be limited to 30 people each.
 Please register and purchase your ticket(s) in advance at norwichhistoricalsociety.org.
-Tickets go on sale October 2, 2023.
-Special thanks to CT Humanities for making this event possible.
+Tickets go on sale October 1, 2024.

 Norwich Historical Society.
 Oct.
 18, 2021.
 (Sean Flynn)